-Rejoiner now offers eCommerce stores of all sizes the ability to regain some of their lost potential revenue caused by low cart-abandonment rates.
+Rejoiner now offers eCommerce stores of all sizes the ability to regain some of their lost potential revenue caused by high cart-abandonment rates.
 Clients can create a series of customized email campaigns sent to customers who abandon shopping carts during the sales process, containing the products the customer added to the cart before leaving the site.

 The average recovery rate for Rejoiner customers is between 10% – 20%, which, depending on your monthly checkout visits, average order value, and abandonment rate, could mean receiving anywhere from a few thousand to a few hundred thousand dollars in recovered revenue – a pretty great result for just sending a few emails!

 The Rejoiner team approached us with an existing solution that was still in its infancy.
 They faced a lot of performance issues relating to data reporting and lacked the technical resources to improve, develop, and maintain a quality solution that could be scaled to handle their growing client base.

 The Project’s Goals

 Once we identified the challenges, we came to the conclusion that it would be more feasible and financially viable for Rejoiner to optimize its current platform instead of replacing it with a new solution.
 The project’s goals were created from both the user and technical perspectives.